mostfamxm/mostfaNodeProject/README.md

-# mostfaNodeProject
-bussnies cards project
-that can connect bussnies owners to reach out and exchange information about there bussnises in a simple terms bussnies advartaizing

-thid project was created with Node.js Backend with MongoDB This project uses Node.js as the backend and MongoDB as the database technology.
-MongoDB is a NoSQL document database that provides high performance, high availability, and easy scalability.using diffrent valdations depnding on the user type so we can detrmine whate they can accses or change from the data : regular user can search between the bussnises and chose a favirots but a bussnies owner with an account can accses his data and change as he likes an admin user can accses and change too but he cant accses or see the account emails or password by using encrypted tech
+MostfaNodeProject: Business Cards Exchange

+MostfaNodeProject is a business card exchange platform designed to connect business owners, facilitating the exchange of information about their businesses through simple and effective advertising.

+Technology Stack
+This project leverages Node.js as the backend framework integrated with MongoDB, a robust NoSQL document database known for its high performance, availability, and scalability.
+MongoDB supports various validations tailored to different user types, ensuring secure and efficient data management:

+Regular User: Can browse businesses, mark favorites, and interact with business details.
+Business Owner: Has access to their business data, enabling them to update information as needed.
+Admin User: Manages the platform with the ability to modify data while ensuring sensitive information like emails and passwords remain encrypted and inaccessible.
+By utilizing these technologies and user-specific validations, MostfaNodeProject offers a secure and user-friendly environment for business owners to showcase their enterprises and connect with potential clients.